 - The Jewish Calendar [Judaism 101]

 Background, history and structure of The Jewish Year.
-Jewish Holidays gives background for major holidays.
+Jewish Holidays [to 2024] gives background for major holidays.
 You can go to a Current Calendar listed in Jewish months with corresponding Gregorian dates.

 - The Jewish High Holidays

 ‘The Jewish High Holidays, also called the High Holy Days, comprise the holidays of Rosh Hashanah and Yom Kippur and encompass the ten days from the beginning of Rosh Hashanah through the end of Yom Kippur’.

 ‘Sikhism at a glance; Beliefs; Customs [includes The Sikh Calendar]; Ethics; History; Holy days; People; and Rites and Rituals’.

 - Sikhism - Religion of the Sikh People

 ‘The Sikh religion today has a following of over 20 million people worldwide and is ranked as the world’s 5th largest religion’.
 The site has a wealth of information and includes data on Ceremonies and Festivals, Sikh Calendar and a Glossary of Religious Terms.

 ‘This is the list of festivals observed by the followers of Sikh religion’.
 Shows Festival, Date Observed and Description of the Festival.
 Wikipedia.